Studying online

 Description

 This unit examines the resolution of civil disputes in Western Australia and Australia, including disputes between citizens and governments.
 It focuses on the conduct of civil litigation in the Federal, Supreme, District and Magistrates Courts in their exercise of state and federal jurisdiction.
 Students should gain a working knowledge of the jurisdiction and power of the various courts.
-Students should also obtain a thorough understanding of the conduct of a civil litigation, with an emphasis on the rules of court governing each court.
+Students should also obtain a thorough understanding of the conduct of a civil litigation, with an emphasis on the rules of court governing the Supreme Court of Western Australia.

 A key part of the Procedure unit is the development of practical skills.
 Students will be required to prepare and submit draft court documents each week for discussion during tutorials.
 Students will gain an understanding of when different court documents are necessary during the lifespan of a litigious matter, what purposes those documents serve, and what should be included in and excluded from documents filed with the court.

-In terms of topics covered, this unit considers: alternatives to litigation; choice of jurisdiction; identification and joinder of proper parties and causes of action; commencement of proceedings; service of process; pleadings; discovery, interrogatories, and other interlocutory proceedings; case flow management principles; operation of the fast track lists; disposal of an action without trial; preparation and entry for trial; conduct of a trial, judgment, costs, enforcement of judgments; and appeals to Full Court of the Federal Court of Australia, the Court of Appeal of the Supreme Court of Western Australia, and the High Court of Australia.
+In terms of topics covered, this unit considers: alternatives to litigation; jurisdiction; identification and joinder of proper parties and causes of action; limitation of actions; commencement of proceedings; service of process; pleadings and particulars; discovery and other processes for gathering evidence; interlocutory applications; case flow management principles and programming; operation of specialist lists; disposal of an action without trial; procedures relating to lay, expert and documentary evidence; preparation and entry for trial; conduct of a trial; judgment; costs and interest; enforcement of judgments; and appeals.

 Credit